 Jackson is a Hall of Famer, known for hitting majestic home runs at the most important times.
 But he was also one of baseball’s biggest failures.
 Reggie is among the all-time leaders in striking out.

 Jackson was a great major league player but was special because he understood that he was an entertainer.

 At home, Yankee fans chanted, “Reg-gie, Reg-gie” when he came to bat.
-On the road, he was greeted by a round of boos every time he stepped to the plate.
+But on the road, he was greeted by boos every time he stepped to the plate.

 Reggie didn’t care.
+Criticism comes with fame.

-They don’t boo nobodys.
+They don’t boo nobodies.

 Dare to be great.
 Be somebody.
 Do it boldly and with conviction.